Theory: Initial Conditions

 \[\begin{equation} \begin{aligned} \int_{C_{\ts}} \frac{Y_{lm}(\hat{\kk}(\tau))}{[\Sp'(\tau)]^{n^*}} \ee^{\ii\Sp(\tau)} \dd\tau &\approx \frac{Y_{lm}(\hat{\kk}(\ts))}{[\Sp''(\ts)]^{n^*}} \int_{C_{\ts}} \frac{\ee^{\ii\Sp(\tau)}}{(\tau-\ts)^{n^*}} \dd\tau \\ &\approx \frac{Y_{lm}(\hat{\kk}(\ts))}{[\Sp''(\ts)]^{n^*}} \cdot \ii^{n^*} \frac{\Gamma(n^*/2)}{2\Gamma(n^*)} \sqrt{\frac{2\pi}{-\ii\Sp''(\ts)}} [-2\ii\Sp''(\ts)]^{n^*/2} \ee^{\ii\Sp(\ts)}. \end{aligned} \end{equation}\]

-In this way we find the expression of the transition amplitude:
+Through this approach, we arrive at the following expression for the transition amplitude:

 \[\begin{equation} M_{\pp} = c_{n^*} C_{\kappa l} \sum_{\ts} \frac{Y_{lm}(\hat{\kk}(\ts))}{[\Sp''(\ts)]^{(n^*+1)/2}} \ee^{-\ii\Sp(\ts)}, \end{equation}\]